RaviKVelaga/afl-team-data/README.md

 I learned many important fundementals of javascript creating this project.
 I used a combination of APIs to fetch data and also display data in UI.
 The most important things we learned was time management and team work to acheive tasks collectively and collaborate with each other.

 ## Challenges
-There were a few challenges I ran into making this password generator.
-I had a hard time trying to figure out how to ensure the user input a password length between 8 and 128 characters as well as ensuring the user entered an integer.
-By searching documentation and not giving up I was able to use if/else statements and isFinite and was able to overcome those challenges.
+There were a few challenges we ran into devoloping this website.
+We had a hard time figuring out which APIs to use.
+Once APIs were finalised we had a bit of trouble fetching information.
+Once information is fetched we had trouble with diplaying across.
+Most importantly with google maps API, we had trouble with displaying it.
+But finally we managed it by following google documentation and generating API.

 ## Team
 * Ravi Velaga